olipo186/Git-Auto-Deploy/README.md

 # What is it?

 GitAutoDeploy.py consists of a small HTTP server that listens for Web hook requests sent from GitHub, GitLab or Bitbucket servers.
-The script allows you to continuously and automatically deploy you projects during development each time you push new commits to GitHub, GitLab or Bitbucket.</p>
+This application allows you to continuously and automatically deploy you projects each time you push new commits to GitHub, GitLab or Bitbucket repository.</p>

 ![workflow](https://cloud.githubusercontent.com/assets/1056476/9344294/d3bc32a4-4607-11e5-9a44-5cd9b22e61d9.png)